This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook the Bacon and Vegetables: Heat olive oil in a 10-inch skillet over medium heat.
-Add the chopped bacon, onions, carrots, and mushrooms.
-Cook for 5-7 minutes, stirring occasionally, until the bacon is crisp and the vegetables are softened.
+• In a 10-inch skillet, heat olive oil over medium heat.
+Add bacon, onions, carrots, and mushrooms.
+Cook 5–7 minutes, stirring occasionally, until bacon is crisp and vegetables are softened.

-• Add Flavor: Stir in the garlic, thyme, and tomato paste.
-Cook for 30 seconds to release the flavors.
+• Stir in garlic, thyme, and tomato paste.
+Cook 30 seconds.

-• Sear the Chicken: Add the chicken pieces to the pan and sear for about 6 minutes total, flipping them halfway through (after 3 minutes).
-The chicken won’t be fully cooked yet—it will finish cooking as the dish simmers.
+• Add chicken pieces and cook 6 minutes total, flipping halfway.
+The chicken will finish cooking as it simmers.

-• Simmer: Pour in the chicken broth, red wine, bay leaf, salt, and pepper.
-Bring everything to a boil, then reduce the heat to a simmer.
-Let it cook for 18-20 minutes.
+• Add chicken broth, wine, bay leaf, salt, and pepper.
+Bring to a boil, then reduce to a simmer for 18–20 minutes, until liquid reduces and flavors deepen.

-• Make the Thickener (Beurre Manié): In a small bowl, mix the softened butter and flour together to form a paste.
+• In a small bowl, mix softened butter and flour into a paste (beurre manié).

-• Thicken the Sauce: Stir the butter and flour mixture into the skillet.
-Let the stew gently simmer for another 5 minutes, or until the sauce thickens.
-Remove and discard the bay leaf.
+• Stir the paste into the skillet and simmer 5 minutes, until sauce thickens.
+Remove bay leaf.

-• Serve: Transfer the Coq au Vin to a bowl and enjoy it on its own, or serve it with buttered potatoespasta, or rice.
+• Serve: Transfer to a bowl and enjoy it on its own, or serve it with buttered potatoespasta, or rice.

 Notes

-• Pick a Good Wine: Use a red wine you enjoy drinking—its flavor will shine in the dish.
-For a milder taste, replace half of the wine with chicken broth.
+• Choose the Wine: Use a red wine you enjoy.
+For a milder flavor, swap half with chicken broth.

 Nutrition